 Key opinion leaders and clinical trial participants

-Physician influencers are your foot in the door.
-These are the providers you want to talk to first — gaining their trust and proving that your device can help solve their unique pain points.
-This is your opportunity to show that you’ve done your research on a therapy area and a specific care facility.
+They’re your foot in the door—the providers whose trust you want to gain first and who should be the first to buy in that your device helps solve their unique pain points.
 Having an ally during the sales process can vastly improve your chances of success with decision-makers later.